 • Poor sleep patterns like sleep apnea

-How Insulin Resistance Progress To Diabetes?
+How Insulin Resistance Progresses to Diabetes?

-In a person with insulin resistance, the pancreas works hard to release enough insulin to overcome the body’s resistance to maintain the blood sugar under control.
-Over a period of time, the pancreas ability to secrete insulin begins to deplete which eventually progresses to the development of type 2 diabetes.
-Also Read: Type 2 Diabetes Mellitus: Causes, Symptoms And Treatment
+In a person with insulin resistance, the pancreas works hard to release enough insulin to overcome the body’s resistance to keep the blood sugar under control.
+Over a period of time, the pancreas's ability to secrete insulin begins to deplete which eventually leads to the development of type 2 diabetes.

 Diagnosis